James-Lu-none/nycu-network-security/HW6/level0-patch.md

     * Given the age of the 3.0.x series, the best practice is to upgrade to the latest stable branch (e.g., Samba 4.x), as it contains numerous other security and stability improvements.
     * **If Immediate Upgrade Is Impossible (Temporary Mitigation):** Disable the **`username map`** functionality in the Samba configuration file (`smb.conf`) to temporarily block the exploit vector, or set the `username map` file to be unreadable by the Samba process.

+### C. UnrealIRCd 3.2.8.1 Backdoor (Port 6667)

+This vulnerability (CVE-2010-2075) was caused by a Supply Chain Attack.
+The official download mirrors for UnrealIRCd were compromised in 2009, and the source code archive was replaced with a version containing a malicious backdoor.
+This allowed attackers to execute system commands with the privileges of the user running the IRC daemon

+* **The Fix:**
+    * Immediate Action: Upgrade or Reinstall using a verified source.
+The specific version installed (3.2.8.1) is the compromised release.
+    * The latest stable version of UnrealIRCd is significantly more secure.
+Use your distribution's package manager to install the absolute newest version available.
+    * **Alternative:** Migrate to a different, modern, and actively maintained IRC server software that does not have known vulnerabilities.

 ---

 ## 2. Managerial Answers (Security Rules & Policies)